 Finding the right running shoes can be a lot of work.
 When you’re suffering from Morton’s neuroma, it can be even more difficult.
 Morton’s neuroma is a painful condition that affects the ball of the foot, and sufferers know that the right shoe can help to relieve the pain.

-The best running shoes for Mortons Neuroma have a wide toe box and a low heel-to-toe drop.
+The best option for Morton’s neuroma are running shoes with a wide toe box and a low heel-to-toe drop.
 These elements will provide the runner with the right amount of comfort and support.

-In this article, we’ve gathered up the top ten best running shoes for Mortons Neuroma to help you find relief.
+In this article, we’ve gathered up the top ten best running shoes for Morton’s neuroma to help you find relief and keep you running…

 Top 3 Best and Favorites

-The entire Altra line of shoes features a wide toe box and low heel-to-toe drop needed to provide comfort to those suffering from Mortons Neuroma.
-The Altra Torin Knit 3.5 is Altra’s best-selling shoe, and it has recently received a complete makeover.
+The entire Altra line of shoes features a wide toe box and low heel-to-toe drop needed to provide comfort to those suffering from Morton’s neuroma.
+The Altra Torin 5 is Altra’s best-selling shoe, and it has recently received a complete makeover.

-The newly engineered knit upper looks good, and the strap support system helps keep your foot secure.
+The knit mesh upper looks good, and the strap support system helps keep your foot secure.
+A softer tongue keeps the shoe’s softness going.
 Altra’s patented foot-shaped toe box ensures that the front part of your foot will have plenty of room to spread out.

-The Altra Torin Knit 3.5 is an incredibly comfortable shoe that will keep you running for miles.
+The Altra Torin 5 is an incredibly comfortable shoe that will keep you running for miles.

 - Tons of cushion for optimal comfort

 - Roomy toe box allows toes to relax